TonyPhipps/SIEM/Notable-Event-IDs.md

 |  1002   | Application Hang  |
 |  1003   | Application Error |

+Note: Some installable applications are known to write to this log.
+Consider looking in your logs to determine if any more are necessary for proper visibility.

 ## Microsoft-Windows-AppLocker/EXE and DLL
 | EventID | Description                                 |
 | :-----: | ------------------------------------------- |